 The role of workplace culture and processes in conflict management

-The merits of maintaining a happy and productivity workforce are well documented and economists at the University of Warwick have found that happiness can lead to a 12% spike in productivity, while unhappy workers prove to be 10% less productive.
+The merits of maintaining a happy and productive workforce are well documented and economists at the University of Warwick have found that happiness can lead to a 12% spike in productivity, while unhappy workers prove to be 10% less productive.
 However, workplace conflicts are a natural part of the employee lifecycle and many businesses will find that conflict can stem from a range of issues such as personality clashes, miscommunication and organisational mismanagement.

 It’s important that businesses identify and combat negativity in the workplace efficiently and have mechanisms in place which aim to resolve conflict during the early stages.
 If left unaddressed these issues can lead to decreased productivity, project failure, high staff turnover and absenteeism.
 In fact, conflict is a huge contributor of workplace absence and UK employers can anticipate paying at least £500 per employee each year in absenteeism costs.
 Developing a culture of conflict resolution enables businesses to nip issues in the bud rather than letting them fester and grow.
 But what steps can businesses take in order to address workplace conflict and drive up employee satisfaction?